japila-books/apache-spark-internals/docs/storage/DiskStore.md

   blockId: BlockId): Boolean
 ----

-`contains` requests the <<diskManager, DiskBlockManager>> for the xref:storage:DiskBlockManager.adoc#getFile[block file] by (the name of) the input xref:storage:BlockId.adoc[] and check whether the file actually exists or not.
+`contains` requests the <<diskManager, DiskBlockManager>> for the storage:DiskBlockManager.md#getFile[block file] by (the name of) the input storage:BlockId.md[] and check whether the file actually exists or not.

 `contains` is used when:

-* BlockManager is requested to xref:storage:BlockManager.adoc#getStatus[getStatus], xref:storage:BlockManager.adoc#getCurrentBlockStatus[getCurrentBlockStatus], xref:storage:BlockManager.adoc#getLocalValues[getLocalValues], xref:storage:BlockManager.adoc#doGetLocalBytes[doGetLocalBytes], xref:storage:BlockManager.adoc#dropFromMemory[dropFromMemory]
+* BlockManager is requested to storage:BlockManager.md#getStatus[getStatus], storage:BlockManager.md#getCurrentBlockStatus[getCurrentBlockStatus], storage:BlockManager.md#getLocalValues[getLocalValues], storage:BlockManager.md#doGetLocalBytes[doGetLocalBytes], storage:BlockManager.md#dropFromMemory[dropFromMemory]

 * DiskStore is requested to <<put, put>>